timdoherty/front-end-test-driven-development-v2/README.md

 Each step also includes the completed code for the previous step, where applicable.

 When starting a new step, you should kill and restart the test runner, in order to pick up new files added since the last step.

+### Getting Started
+- Clone this repository
+- Run "yarn" from the repository root

+### Before We Begin
+Take a few minutes to look at [Youtube.com](https://www.youtube.com/) along with the overview above and ask some questions in order to come up with concrete acceptance criteria.

+- What high level parts does the search page have?
+- What happens when a user enters a search term
+- What high level parts does the current video page have?
+- What happens when a user clicks on a related video?
+- etc.

+Write out some acceptance criteria that answer the questions that pertain to your client's requirements.
+The best starting point for good test cases is a set of verifiable acceptance criteria.

 ## Step 1